-Updated in August of 2020 using the best available information, largely first-hand from program participants.
-(Correct information about this program is VERY difficult to get from the University – especially information about applying).
-PLEASE email this site if you know of changes made after that date. (firstname.lastname@example.org.)
+Updated in 2021 using the best available information, largely first-hand from program participants.
+(Correct information about this program is difficult to get from the University – especially information about applying).
+PLEASE email this site if you know of changes made after that date. (email@example.com.)

 Intro from 2018: This fall I went back to college at the University of Maryland, taking an awesome art history course with a teacher who’s so good, I’ll happily take any course she ever teaches.
 Two days a week I’ve been on campus, learning, and meeting other people my age PLUS people young enough to be my grandchildren.
 Next semester I plan to take courses in Film Studies and one on the History of Architecture.
 Or maybe a creative nonfiction-writing class.

 It’s all thanks to the terrific but little-known Golden ID Program that waives tuition for:

 - Retirees (people working 20 hours/week or fewer)